Scholarships for Beginning Freshmen and Transfer Students

 1. Cumulative GPA of 2.5 on college level work, and

-2. Have no need for developmental course work (same criteria as above or have taken and passed English Composition and College Algebra), and
+2. Have no need for developmental course work, and

 3. Be eligible to return to their previous institution, and